mbarker84/css-irl/src/pages/a-modern-front-end-workflow.md

 - Run a local server
 - Compile SCSS to CSS, and minify the output
-- Hot reload (show changes in the browser without the need for manual refresh)
+- Live reload (show changes in the browser without the need for manual refresh)
 - Optimise images
 - Create SVG icon sprites